 - They failed to uphold that duty by not maintaining the staircase in a safe condition

 - This failure or inaction was the direct cause of your injuries

 Consult a Los Angeles Personal Injury Attorney

-At El Dabe Ritter, we represent victims of premises liability accidents.
+At El Dabe Ritter Trial Lawyers, we represent victims of premises liability accidents.
 If you have been injured due to your landlord’s negligence, a knowledgeable Personal Injury Attorney in Los Angeles can help you seek damages.
-Contact us today to discuss your case.
+Contact us today to schedule a free consultation.